The Top Restructuring and Distressed Debt Books in 2021

 It's worth reading when you have the time, but the most important elements do have coverage via Moyer, Kricheff, Whitman, and Nesvold.

-These seven books will give you a well-rounded and thorough education on distressed debt and restructuring.
+These seven books will give you a well-rounded education on distressed debt and restructuring although, because of their age, there are some coverage gaps.

-Unfortunately, there isn't that much literature in the world of RX and distressed debt.
+Unfortunately, there aren't many books written about the world of RX and distressed debt.
 That's why these books span nearly three decades in terms of when they were published.

 As always, feel free to leave a comment or send me an e-mail if you have any questions.